Cosmology at the end of the world: Euclidean action and Einstein-Maxwell equations

 where $\mathcal{M}$ is the ($d+1$)-dimensional spacetime manifold, $g$ is the determinant of the bulk metric, $R$ is the Ricci scalar, $\Lambda=-d(d-1)/(2L^2_{AdS})$ is the cosmological constant, $I_{GHY}$ is the Gibbons-Hawking-York term for the asymptotic boundary and

-with $\gamma$ determinant of the metric induced on the asymptotic boundary $\partial \mathcal{M}_\infty$ and $n_{\mu}$ dual vector normal to the boundary.
-The term $I_{bound}^{em}$ is needed\autocite{hawkingboundary,1-,phase} because we keep the charge fixed instead of the potential when we vary the action (\ref{bulkaction}).
+with $\gamma$ determinant of the metric induced on the asymptotic boundary $\partial \mathcal{M}_\infty$ and $\tilde{n}_{\mu}$ dual vector normal to the boundary.
+The term $I_{bound}^{em}$ is needed\cite{hawkingboundary,1-,phase} because we keep the charge fixed instead of the potential when we vary the action (\ref{bulkaction}).
 This choice is preferable since we are interested in controlling the charge in order to approach the extremal black hole case and obtain a sensible Euclidean solution for a near-critical brane.
-The electromagnetic four-potential $A_\mu=(A_t,\vec{0})$ for a point charge in the origin reads:
+Additionally, the dual (pure) CFT state, will be a fixed charge state.
+The electromagnetic potential (in Lorentzian signature, $t$ Lorentzian time\footnote{In Euclidean signature the electromagnetic potential differs by a $-i$ factor: $A_{\tau}=-iA_t$ with $\tau$ Euclidean time.
+Note that all the quantities of our interest in the following involve the contraction of two $A_\tau$ with the 00-component of the Euclidean metric (which is defined with a $-$ sign with respect to the Lorentzian one).
+Therefore, the Lorentzian and Euclidean versions of such quantities take exactly the same form.}) $A_\mu=(A_t,\vec{0})$ for a point charge in the origin reads: